-- 2.12.1 Care for victims If an ordained person, or the spouse of an ordained person, discloses abuse, they must be treated similarly to any other victim.
-Clergy and their spouses must have the same access to support and resources as others who are experiencingdomestic abuse. - 2.12.2 Bishops to listen with acceptance Clergy or their spouses should expect a bishop to listen with acceptance when disclosing abuse, and be supported should they wish to separate. - 2.12.3 Safety of the vulnerable is paramount In addition to the seriousness of marriage vows, the significance of ordination promises, or issues regarding housing security may make clergy or their spouses particularly vulnerable to staying in abusive relationships.
-In such situations, our diocese should not put fear of scandal above the safety of vulnerable people. - 2.12.4 Development of Bishop protocol Our bishops have developed a protocol for support.
-This protocol includes the provision of a designated support person for a clergy person or their spouse who is a victim of abuse.
+- 2.12.1 Care for clergy If an ordained person, or the spouse of an ordained person, discloses abuse, they must be treated similarly to any other victim.
+Clergy and their spouses must have the same access to support and resources as others who are experiencing domestic abuse - 2.12.2 Bishops to listen with acceptance Clergy or their spouses should expect a bishop to listen with acceptance when disclosing abuse, and be supported should they wish to separate - 2.12.3 Safety of the vulnerable is paramount In addition to the seriousness of marriage vows, the significance of ordination promises, or issues regarding housing security may make clergy or their spouses particularly vulnerable to staying in abusive relationships.
+In such situations, our diocese should not put fear of scandal above the safety of vulnerable people - 2.12.4 Development of Bishop protocol Our bishops are advised to develop a protocol for support.
+This protocol could include the provision of a designated support person for a clergy person or their spouse who is a victim of abuse.
 Such support persons will need to be well trained in understanding domestic abuse and will also need a good understanding of the support and care structures that exist within the diocese (e.g. the Clergy Assistance Program) as well as in the community.
-Counseling should be made available if requested for the victim and any children. - 2.12.5 Interim Support Arrangements Preparation of legal and administrative arrangements can be made regarding the payment of stipends and living arrangements in cases where a clergy person is alleged to have committed domestic abuse, which ensure that sufficient arrangements are made for housing and financial support of the spouse and any children affected.
+Counseling should be made available if requested for the victim and any children